Still not sure how to create SEO-friendly content that ranks number one?

 3. Use Long-Form & Short-Form Content

 Your goal should always be to answer your visitors’ queries.
 When creating content, there’s usually a divide in the type of visitors who like long and comprehensive text and those who prefer short, concise writings.
-Between a short 500-word article and a comprehensive 3,000-word article, there’s a higher chance that the 3,000-word article will contain something that satisfies the intent of the searcher.
+Between a short 500-word article and a comprehensive 3,000-word article, there’s a higher chance that the 3,000-word article will contain something that satisfies the searcher’s intent.

 4. Mobile Optimization (But Don’t Forget About Desktop)